-First established in the 1980s, the original ‘hub and spoke’ distribution systems dedicated to palletised freight offered a revolutionary solution for the transportation of palletised goods across the UK, reflecting the model already used in the parcels industry and providing reliable, economical solutions for next-day delivery of one to five pallet consignments.
+First established in the 1980s, the original ‘hub and spoke’ distribution systems dedicated to palletised freight offered a revolutionary solution for the transportation of palletised goods across the UK.
+This reflected the model already used in the parcels industry.
+It provides reliable, economical solutions for next-day delivery of one to five pallet consignments.

 These early systems soon carved out an important niche in the distribution sector of the road transport industry, with a number of different brands vying for developing palletised freight business across the UK economy.
 This fast and flexible service has grown steadily in line with increasing demand from industry and commerce.

-Today, palletised distribution networks provide key distribution links for businesses nationwide, transporting an infinite variety of goods from foodstuffs through to electrical components in line with growing challenges to minimise capital employed and inventory levels, whilst maximising service efficiency.
+Today, pallet networks provide key distribution links for businesses nationwide, transporting an infinite variety of goods from foodstuffs through to electrical components in line with growing challenges to minimise capital employed and inventory levels, whilst maximising service efficiency.

 Hub and spoke operations